violet4/playlist_player/README.md

 * To never compromise these principles for convenience, even if it is to my or the app's perceived detriment
 * To build and maintain user trust through consistent adherence to these standards

+## Development Setup

+After cloning the repository, install development dependencies:

+    poetry install --group=dev

+Enable Git hooks:

+    git config core.hooksPath .githooks

+This will cause your `git commit` to automatically invoke `cz` (commitizen) with helpful custom prompt messages, helping you make commit messages that are simultaneously machine- and human-friendly.

 ## Credits

 * The lovely FOSS libraries being used (see `pyproject.toml` and `client/package.json` if you want to see the list of packages)